-India Future Foundation and UN Women are thus convened an exclusive session on ‘Cyber Crime Trends & Digital Safety amidst COVID-19 Pandemic’, from a perspective that ensures a safe, gender responsive and equitable cyber space.
+India Future Foundation and UN Women have thus convened an exclusive session on ‘Cyber Crime Trends & Digital Safety amidst COVID-19 Pandemic’, from a perspective that ensures a safe, gender-responsive, and equitable cyberspace.

 In this webinar, we analyzed the current situation and captured the changing footprint of cybercrimes:

-- Analysis of Laws and Policies that govern the cyber space.
+- Analysis of Laws and Policies that govern cyberspace.

 - Phishing Attacks, Malicious Apps, Exploits, and Successful Campaigns.